 The intent of this course is to make students aware of graduate education expectations and responsibilities in an accelerated program.
-The focus is on individual performance, goal setting, time management, communication, and team dynamics as they relate to academic success in organization to understand itself and to interact effectively while holding firmly to its values.
+The focus is on individual performance, goal setting, time management, communication, and team dynamics as they relate to academic success in higher education.
+Research methodology and program writing standards will be reviewed.